I had my last drink on Monday September 7, 2015. 2,193 days ago, to be exact.

 I do everything to the extreme.
 I struggle with all-or-nothing, black-and-white thinking.
 If it tastes good or makes me feel good, I cannot get enough of it.
 I don't just take up running...
 I run marathons.
 At times I can be extremely disciplined with my nutrition.
 At other times, I cannot have one cookie without the flood gates opening.
 Next thing you know I'm eating like I just got out of prison.
 If I find a piece of clothing that I like, I need to have it in every color.
 When I come up with a new idea or venture, it can quickly become an obsession that occupies my thoughts at every waking moment.

 I am a recovering alcoholic, workaholic, and overachiever.
 I am a list maker.
 Always have been.
 There was a time not that long ago when my life revolved around my to-do list.
 I had a fear-based belief that if I wasn't super productive, nothing would happen for me.
 I believed that to get what I wanted I had to constantly push hard, overwork, fight, struggle, hustle.
 Guilt-free naps did not exist in my world.
-Anytime I achieved a big goal I would feel amazing… for about a minute.
+Anytime I achieved a big goal I would feel amazing… for about a minute and a half.
 But the high was short-lived and quickly replaced by the fear of failing to reach my next goal.

 No matter what I accomplished or how inspired I felt, there was always more to do.
 My to-do list often included things like reading, journaling, prayer, and meditation - things that were meant to bring me joy and peace.
 They didn't.
 When I prayed, meditated, or read the Bible, I expected to feel a certain way.
 When that feeling didn’t come, I thought I was doing something wrong.
 Or I wasn’t good enough.
 I was focused on "getting" rather than receiving.
 I tried to control and "make things happen" instead of allowing myself to attract abundance naturally.

 In my thirties I suffered daily from depression and anxiety.
 I was constantly searching for something outside myself to feel complete rather than trusting in my completeness now.
-I had all the things - a loving husband, a successful business, a beautiful home, two cats, a car, a refrigerator full of food, and a walk-in closet full of clothes.
+I had all the things - a loving husband, a successful business, a beautiful home, two cats, a car, a refrigerator full of healthy food, and a walk-in closet full of clothes.
 Despite all of that I was in a very dark place and I woke up each morning full of fear and dread.

 It wasn't until I shifted my focus to slowing down, being still, and allowing myself to receive that things started to change for me.
 To be honest, this is something I still struggle with.
-But when I can focus on enjoying the journey and being full present in the moment... when I connect with my True Self and let my Higher Power flow through me, things get really, really good.
+But when I can focus on enjoying the journey and being fuly present in the moment... when I connect with my True Self and let my Higher Power flow through me, things get really, really good.
 I am a channel.
 I am guided to create what the Universe intended rather than what I think I need.
 And I end up achieving so much more than I thought possible.

 Today I relish the Saturdays when I wake up with "nothing to do."
 I still read, journal, pray and meditate, but it is less about checking off boxes and more about getting into alignment with my Higher Self.
 I know that when I'm tuned in to the loving presence of my Higher Power, I can do whatever I want (even if that means doing “nothing”) and I will be guided.

-When I am consumed with feelings of anger, resentment, worry, jealousy, envy - anything other than love - then I am in fear.
+When I am consumed with feelings of anger, resentment, worry, jealousy, envy, guilt, shame - anything other than love - then I am in fear.
 When I'm in fear then I know I'm in the past or the future.
 I am not present.
 Because right now, in this moment, I am being taken care of and all is well.
 In this moment, I have everything I need to meet the work that is ahead of me.
 Meditation, prayer, journaling, spending time in nature, "unplugging" for a little while each day... all these things help me to stay present and grounded in the now.

 Someone once said, “Until the pain we are in is greater than the pain we fear, we won’t change.”
 Growth is painful.
 But it is nowhere near as painful as “living” a life of mediocrity or one that is not a true expression of you.
 Growth takes time and it is not always linear.
 When life gets "lifey" things can get messy.
 I take one step forward and two steps back more often than I care to admit.
 The one thing I continue to strive for is balance.
 The only way I know to do that is to take it one day at a time and to be fully present in the moment.
 This makes life much more manageable and does wonders for my peace and serenity.